dovecot/documentation/source/settings/core.rst

 - Default: ``no``
 - Values: :ref:`boolean`

-When proxying IMAP connections to other hosts, forward the IMAP ID command provided by the client?
+When proxying IMAP connections to other hosts, this variable must be enabled to forward the IMAP ID command provided by the client.

+This setting enables the ``%{client_id}`` variable for auth processes.
+See :ref:`Auth variables <variables-auth>`.

 Example Setting: